NCAR/WRF_DOCKER/README_regtest.md

+While some of the WRF containers were OK with a default size of 2 GB, the WRF Chem build exhibited problems (such as the registry program saying "killed").
+Bumping up the container size to 8 GB works, though that could be larger than required for the small test cases in the regtest suite.

 First build the WRF regression image.
 This docker build step takes about 10-25 minutes, depending on network speeds.
 To get started, copy the regtest docker file to the correct name.
 ```
 cp Dockerfile_regtest Dockerfile